Terry Crews lauds ‘Black Supremacy.’

 — godfrey (@GodfreyComedian) June 8, 2020

 “Every time I think Terry Crews has done the worst, he always does more,” added author Frederick Joseph.
-Floyd, a black man, was asphyxiated to death by white police officer Derek Chauvin on May 25th.
+Floyd, a black man, was asphyxiated by white police officer Derek Chauvin on May 25th.
 The crooked cop was caught on video genuflecting on Floyd’s scruff for nearly 9 minutes.

 His last words were “I can’t breathe” — à la Eric Garner.